Skip to navigation – Site map

 - Quotations in a language other than that of the article:

 Do not mingle different languages within the same sentence.
-If you want to insert more than one word in a language other than that of the article, please position the quotation after a colon.
+If you want to insert more than one word in a language other than that of the article, please position the quotation after a colon at the end of the sentence.

 You may insert a translation of the quotation in the language of the article and give the original quote in a footnote.
 If you are the translator, please include the mention (Author’s translation) in the footnote or give the exact reference to the published translation.